Beginner’s Guide to Selling Beats with Airbit Pt. 1

 Setting up Your Account

 There are a few basic thing you’ll want to do to get your account up and running.
-These include setting up & linking your Paypal account (very important to get this right), getting to know your store and customising it, uploading some beats (believe it or not), uploading an avatar/logo, etc. Throughout this post we’ll look at these and more in more depth, but for a quick start guide to get the basics in the place, check out this video.
+These include setting up & linking your PayPal account (very important to get this right), getting to know your store and customizing it, uploading some beats (believe it or not), and uploading an avatar/logo, etc. Throughout this post we’ll look at these steps in more depth, but for a quick-start guide to get the basics in place, check out this video.

 A Quick Word on Your Subscription

-Airbit memberships come in three tiers – Free, Gold & Platinum – each offering more benefits than the last.
-Once you’re ready to become a paying member there are two ways you can pay – monthly or in bulk, which come at a discounted rate because we’re kind.
-This can be managed from your Dashboard and you can upgrade and downgrade at will.
+Airbit memberships come in three tiers: Free, Gold, and Platinum–each offering more benefits than the last.
+Once you’re ready to become a paying member, there are two ways you can pay: monthly or in bulk, which comes at a discounted rate because we’re kind.
+This can be managed from your Dashboard, and you can upgrade and downgrade at will.

-Now that that’s out the way, on to the good stuff..
+Now that that’s out of the way, on to the good stuff…

-You’ll notice in this image that the Order Number is automatically added so you can find it easily in your Dashboard if needed.
-You’ll also notice that Paypal takes a fee – this will be a different amount depending how much the total amount is, so keep that in mind.
+You’ll notice in this image that the Order Number is automatically added, so you can find it easily in your Dashboard if needed.
+You’ll also notice that PayPal takes a fee, the size of which differs depending on the amount of the total transaction.

-There’s a few steps involved in getting Paypal set correctly, so check out this guide to get everything in place!
+Setting PayPal up correctly involves a few steps, so check out this guide to get everything in place!

-Paypal is not the only option for accepting payment.
-Those of you who want to accept debit/credit cards as well – and I recommend you do because, well, why wouldn’t you?
-That’s potential sales out the window if you don’t – you can do so via Stripe.
-Stripe is super easy to setup, simply head to Settings > Selling Preferences, click the Connect Stripe button and fill out some details.
-And voila! you can now accept debit/credit card payments.
+PayPal is not the only option for accepting payment.
+Those of you who want to accept debit or credit cards as well (and we recommend you do because, well, why wouldn’t you, unless you want to throw potential sales out the window) can do so via Stripe.
+Stripe is super easy to setup–simply head to Settings > Selling Preferences, click the Connect Stripe button and fill out some details.
+Voila!
+You can now accept debit/credit card payments.

-Once you’ve got everything in place I recommend you purchase a beat from yourself to verify everything is working, and contact us if you have any issues.
-(For the test purchases, set your price to $0.01 to avoid paying Paypal charges).
+Once you’ve got everything in place, we recommend purchasing a beat from yourself to verify everything is working, and contact us if you have any issues.
+(For the test purchases, set your price to $0.01 to avoid paying PayPal fees).

-On signup each member is automatically given a profile page with a store, which is automatically populated with your beats when you upload them.
-And once you’ve uploaded some beats and are ready to accept payment, the next step will be customising your store.
+On sign-up, each member is automatically given a profile page with a store, which is automatically populated with your beats when you upload them.
+Once you’ve uploaded some beats and are ready to accept payment, the next step will be customizing your store.

 This is done by heading to Dashboard > Music Stores > HTML5 and selecting your configuration from the drop-down menu (or creating a new one for external sites).
-As soon as you have a configuration selected you will see customisation options appear before you.
+As soon as you have a configuration selected you will see customization options appear.

 You can create an unlimited number of new stores to be embedded on external sites, such as your personal website.
-If you’re creating your website with a website builder such as WordPress, Wix, Squarespace, etc. this will require you to copy and paste your stores HTML code on to your site for it to be displayed.
-But don’t panic at the mention of code!
+If you’re creating your website with a website builder such as WordPress, Wix, Squarespace, etc., you’ll be required to copy and paste your store’s HTML code on to your site for it to be displayed.
+Don’t panic at the mention of code!
 It really is a copy & paste job, and you can find a more detailed guide to embedding your store here.

 Airbit members also get a handy 15% discount, and you can try it free for 30 days!
 Find out more about this here.

-The great thing about these stores is that once they’re embedded, any changes you want to make you do right from your Dashboard by editing the configuration and the changes will take effect automatically in your store!
+The great thing about these stores is that once they’re embedded, you can make any changes want right from your Dashboard by editing the configuration and the changes will take effect automatically in your store!
 No need to copy and paste a new code, just save the changes and you’re done.